irene2mana-T3A2-2023/SakuraPantryDocs/task_tracking.md

 See the below screenshots of tasks tracking on Trello for the Stage 1:

 For Stage 1, we set one week as one sprint.
+We have decided to start a new sprint on Tuesdays.

 ### Sprint 1 (Day 1 to Day 7)